calberod21/PROYECTOMIR/README.md

   ```
 WINDOWS:

-You may directly git clone this project, or download and unzip it using the http tools avalaible.
+You may directly git clone this project, or download and unzip it using the http tools avalaible in this web page.
 ```
 ## Credits